Being tall is prided upon and even envied by individuals surrounding you, but the indisputable back pain accompanies you most of the time.

-Teeter EP-560 is the only FDA-registered inversion table, which makes it stand tall above the rest, just like its users.
+Teeter EP-560 is the only FDA-registered inversion table, making it stand tall above the rest, just like its users.

-The table offers ultimate comfort and quality that’s expected from any product, and this makes it desirable among users.
+The table offers the ultimate comfort and quality expected from any product, which makes it desirable among users.

 The table is made from heavy-duty steel with patented features that include auto-locking hinges, cam locks, and specialized pivot bearings.

-Good ankle support is necessary, and the Teeter inversion table comes with patented wrap-around ankle cups that are made of specialty foam.
+Good ankle support is necessary, and the Teeter inversion table comes with patented wrap-around ankle cups made of specialty foam.